1 June 2023

 As we're sure you are aware this is a really tough time for websites like ours.
 So we are asking you to help support us in any way you can via Patreon.
 Whether it's a small amount each month or a one-off payment, everything we receive will be put back into making ADM as good as it can possibly be.

 Since we've been around, that is.
-So, the highest-rated albums from the past eight years or so.
+So, the highest-rated albums from the past twelve years or so.
 Rankings are calculated to two decimal places.

 To Pimp A Butterfly